e1-one/ElementaryNeuronNet/README.md

-# Elementary Neuron Net
+# Simple Neuron Net
-> 👶 It is child's play with a self-written easy neural net
+> Self-written neural net
 >
 > Created for educational purposes, fully autonomous (no dependencies; except numpy),
 > a simple neural network that is used for image classification
 >
-This neural network has the next features:
+This neural network has the following features:
  - feed-forward Neural Network or Artificial Neural Network (ANN)
  - has a hidden layer
  - activation function: sigmoid